ABOUT

 a living lab for civic life

-Beyond being a creative project, the KiOSK functions as a place where residents, artists, and researchers can observe and experiment with new ways of fostering civic life.
-Each story and interaction offers insights into how people use public spaces, what kinds of “third places” sustain connection, and how local media can evolve to reflect community needs.
+Beyond a creative project, the kiosk is a collaborative space where residents, artists, and researchers can observe and experiment with new ways of fostering civic life.

-Each interview, story, and gathering becomes part of a larger inquiry into how cities foster belonging.
+Each interview, survey, and workshop is becoming part of a larger inquiry into how cities foster belonging.
 By blending participatory storytelling with collaborative research methods, the kiosk offers insights into:

 how people use public and semi-public spaces,